staeco/vandelay/README.md

 - csv
   - Optional `autoParse` option, to automatically infer types of values and convert them.
   - Optional `camelcase` option, to camelcase and normalize header keys.
+  - Optional `zip` option, if the content is a zip file it will parse each CSV file in the zip.
 - excel
   - Optional `autoParse` option, to automatically infer types of values and convert them.
   - Optional `camelcase` option, to camelcase and normalize header keys.
+  - Optional `zip` option, if the content is a zip file it will parse each XLSX file in the zip.
 - shp
 - json
   - Requires a `selector` option that specifies where to grab rows in the data.
     - If needed, you may provide multiple selectors as an array (`selector: [ 'a.*', 'b.*' ]`)
+  - Optional `zip` option, if the content is a zip file it will parse each JSON file in the zip.
 - xml
   - Requires a `selector` option that specifies where to grab rows in the data.
     - Note that the selector applies to the [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) output.
   - Optional `autoParse` option, to automatically infer types of values and convert them.
   - Optional `camelcase` option, to camelcase and normalize header keys.
+  - Optional `zip` option, if the content is a zip file it will parse each XML file in the zip.

 ### transform(transformer[, options])